Let an experienced defense lawyer fight for your freedom

 Because robbery is a crime against a person using force or fear of force, it is always a felony.
 A first-degree robbery conviction is punishable by up to 9 years in prison.
 If convicted of second-degree robbery, you face up to 5 years in prison.
 It is important to remember that robbery is a separate crime from burglary and thus depending on the details of your case, you may be charged with multiple offenses.

-Burglary Attorney Serving Los Angeles & San Bernadino
+Burglary Lawyer Los Angeles Serving Los Angeles & San Bernadino

 If you or someone you love is charged with burglary, seek competent legal help immediately.
 At RP Defense Law, founding attorney Ruzanna Poghosyan has 14 years of experience defending clients accused of burglary, assault, and many other serious crimes in California.
 Whether you are charged with breaking and entering, theft, or burglary, Ruzanna is ready to take your case.
 Call (818) 646-3443 or contact the firm online to schedule a consultation to discuss your case.
 For your convenience, I have office locations in Encino and Ontario, CA.